All You Need to Know About Indonesia: A Guide for Tourists

 - There are many temples worth entering only in unique clothes that you can buy or rent at the entrance;

 - Bare feet - a prerequisite, so you have to remove your shoes at the gate;

 - If a temple requires a donation, you may have to buy it at the entrance in the form of flowers, plates with rice, or other ways to appease the temple spirits;

 - Respectful behavior - a pledge of a unique visit to the temple.
 Even if you do not understand the purpose of specific actions, doing them = a sign of good taste and friendliness.

 Relations with The Locals: The Culture of Indonesians and How to Get It Through

 Indonesians, like other peoples of Asia, are renowned for hospitality and openness to foreigners.
 But do not overdo it with their benevolence.
-Remember that the prevailing number of people in Indonesia are Muslims, and this religion does not tolerate familiarity and overly open orders.
-Simple politeness and modesty in Indonesia will help you to get a lot of bonuses from local residents.
+Remember that the current number of people in Indonesia are Muslims, and this religion does not tolerate familiarity and overly open orders.
+Simple politeness and modesty in Indonesia will help you to get a lot of bonuses from residents.